Principles of a Perfect Partnership

 You could cut the tension in the room with a knife.
 After a few tense moments, Piotr quipped, “Well, thank you for inviting us,” with a schoolboy’s grin.
 Everybody burst out laughing and we kept the client.

 They each knew their role: Both had a role to play and they played it to perfection.
-Around foreigners, Ray played court.
+Around foreigners, Ray held court.
 Almost as soon as a new, homesick ex-pat would arrive, he would find himself at Ray’s house for a meal home cooked by his wife, Sylvia.

 Later he would be brought around the office to meet the “local partner.”
 With a wink and a nod, Ray would allude to Piotr’s mysterious connections (which were usually overblown, if not absolutely fictitious).